True Life: I Live With My Ex-Girlfriend

 It had been over long before that, though, and we both knew it.

-If it had been a different kind of breakup, I might have asked which one of us was moving out.
-But instead, the question was, “Who has to sleep on the shitty couch your mom gave us?”
+If it had been a different kind of break-up, I might have asked which one of us was moving out.
+But instead, the question was, “Who has to sleep on the shitty couch your mum gave us?”
 (We took turns until I was able to save enough money for a bed of my own.)

 “But isn’t it weird when you date other people?” countless friends and coworkers have asked me.